"We're here to do everything we can to encourage, enable and engage with well-being throughout our community, in and around Hertford"

 The project to create the St Andrew's Centre has had at its heart the desire for Hertford St Andrew to improve the well-being of people around it.
 To do this, our aim is to add to the range of activities that already exist and do them in a more structured way, in partnership with voluntary and community organisations, and by publicising them more effectively.

-The extended, altered and refurbished Parish Hall and Vestries is now known as the St Andrew’s Centre.
 The Hertford St Andrew Parochial Church Council (PCC) established a charitable organisation as the focus for the operations of the St Andrew’s Centre.
 The Hertford St. Andrew Community Trust (HStACT) is responsible for the ongoing running and maintenance of the Centre.

 Table Tennis for those 50+

-So, what do we mean by 'well-being'?
+What do we mean by 'well-being'?

 At its simplest, well-being is about feeling good and functioning well.
 This includes having a sense of meaning, a sense of belonging and of connection with people and place, and having the capability to manage change and problems.
 The New Economics Foundation's "Five Ways to Well-being" provides some thoughts we'll be encouraging people to explore: